Delft University of Technology: Botanical garden

 TU Delft botanical garden dates back to 1917, where Proof Garden for Technical Plantation (Cultuurtuin voor Technische Gewassen) was established by Gerrit van Iterson Jr., TU Delft graduate and assistant to Martinus Beijerinck.
 Gerrit van Iterson Jr. was the first director of the garden until 1948.
 Creation of botanical gardens at TU Delft was partially a result of the increasing needs of systematized development of tropical agriculture in then Dutch colony of Dutch East Indies.
 Over 7000 different species of plants, including tropical and subtropical plants, herbs, and ornamental plants cover the area of almost 2.5 ha.
 Furthermore, more than 2000 unique species are preserved in university's greenhouses.
 All facilities of TU Delft botanical garden are open to the public.

-UNStudio
+Building 28

+Building 28 is the main building of Computer Science on campus.
+It hosts research groups of Intelligent Systems and Software Technology departments, educational and research labs, student study areas, meeting rooms, and the support staff of Computer Science.

+Echo (Building 29)

-Along with Delft, UNStudio developed the 'Echo' building on the TU campus for interfaculty lecture halls and cyber security research offices.
+Along with Delft, UNStudio developed the 'Echo' building on the TU campus for interfaculty lecture halls and project rooms, student study areas, Computer Science (Cybersecurity section and Sequential Decision Making section) research offices, and meeting rooms.
 It is an energy-producing building within the campus of Delft which aims at energy conservation to delve into the future.
+Echo won the prestigious World Prix Versailles (Campuses category) in 2023.

+TU Delft | Campus The Hague

+In September 2016, TU Delft inaugurated a new campus in The Hague.
+The MSc programme Engineering and Policy Analysis (EPA), which teaches students to operate at the intersection of technology and policy when tackling wicked problems, was relocated to this new site to capitalize on its proximity to government ministries, international bodies, and multinational organizations.

+TU Delft operates the 5th floor of the Wijnhaven Building at Turfmarkt 99 in The Hague, with the rest of the building being occupied by Leiden University.
+Originally the Ministry of the Interior's headquarters at Schedeldoekshaven 200, the Wijnhaven Building, named after the historic Wijnhavenkwartier, was converted into Campus The Hague in 2016.

+In 2023, TU Delft announced plans to further expand its footprint in The Hague by launching a joint university facility with Leiden University, LUMC, Open University and Universities of the Netherlands at Spui, set to open in 2026.
+This new location is expected to accommodate around 700 TU Delft students in the city centre of The Hague and will be called University Campus Spui.

 Faculties

 TU Delft comprises eight faculties.
-These are (official Dutch name and faculty abbreviation are given in brackets):
+These are (official Dutch name and faculty abbreviation are given in brackets; departments by faculty are listed):